 Baroness Sigrid von Laffert

 Baroness Sigrid von Laffert was a relative of Viktoria von Dirksen, an early and very wealthy "motherly" supporter of Hitler.
 Vicktoria was a fixture of Berlin high society and the stepmother of Herbert von Dirksen, who among other diplomatic appointments was Ribbentrop's successor as Ambassador to the Court of St. James in 1938.
-During the 1920s and early '30s, Viktoria held weekly soirées at her fashionable townhouse in Margaretenstrasse that brought Hitler together with big donors - which the Nazi Party badly needed at the time.
+During the 1920s and early '30s, Viktoria held weekly soirées at her fashionable townhouse in Margaretenstrasse that brought Hitler together with big donors - which the NSDAP badly needed at the time.
 Joachim Ribbentrop (before he bought his "von"), a champagne salesman, probably met Hitler at one of these gatherings, so these were important events.
 While Viktoria herself, around 50, was a bit out of Hitler's target age range, nubile young Sigrid, who would have shown up at the parties as well, was rapidly entering it.

 Baroness Von Laffert was one of the most beautiful women seen in Hitler’s company at events.
 It is not just sheer conjecture that she was Hitler's lover: she was widely rumored to be his romantic companion during the time he neglected Eva Braun between early March and late May 1935.